-The John Updike Childhood Home is a museum-in-progress that is owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes.
+The John Updike Childhood Home is a museum owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes with members in 18 countries and 35 states.
 The house is located at 117 Philadelphia Avenue in Shillington, Pa., where author John Updike lived from “age zero” to 13, after which John and his parents moved to a farmhouse in Plowville that had been in his mother’s family.

-Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, the John and Gaye Patton Foundation, and individual donors.
+Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration to period (1932-45) was supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, the John and Gaye Patton Foundation, and individual donors.

 Our mission: The John Updike Society is dedicated to awakening and sustaining reader interest in the literature and legacy of John Updike, promoting literature written by Updike, fostering and encouraging critical responses to Updike’s literary works, and, through The John Updike Childhood Home, preserving the history and telling the story of John Updike’s relationship with Shillington, Pa. and the influence that Berks County had on his literary works.